dotunolaoye/dotunolaoye.github.io/index.md

 ![image](https://user-images.githubusercontent.com/111164936/186810700-36a5559b-2dfc-4dcd-89ff-9c3ff75e0319.png)

 # ABOUT ME
-Experienced scientist with more than 3 years experience in disease trait discovery and evaluation within the academic, international research institute and industry setting.
+Solution driven scientist with more than 3 years experience in disease trait discovery and evaluation within the academic, international research institute and industry setting.
 I combine skills in plant breeding, genetics/genomics, pathology and data analytics in delivering results to achieve goals towards food security.

 # EDUCATION